 Bacteriocins found in sheep poo and on human skin

-Julie O’Sullivan and Ivan Sugrue have added to APC’s arsenal of new antimicrobials with discoveries of Nisin J, a new antimicrobial produced from staphylococcal bacteria found on human skin and actifensins produced by Actinomycetes isolated from sheep faeces.
+Julie O’Sullivan and Ivan Sugrue in the Microbes to Molecules group led by Paul Ross and Colin Hill, have added to APC’s arsenal of new antimicrobials with discoveries of Nisin J, a new antimicrobial produced from staphylococcal bacteria found on human skin and in actifensins produced by Actinomycetes isolated from sheep faeces.

-They have published 2 papers in the well-known microbiology journal, Journal of Bacteriology, where the actifensin paper is highlighted by the editor as an article of significant interest this month.
+They have published 2 papers in the well-known microbiology journal, Journal of Bacteriology, where their paper identifying new antimicrobials in actifensin was highlighted by the editor as an article of significant interest.

 Antimicrobial resistance poses one of the biggest threats to global health today.
-Globally, according to the United Nations, drug-resistant infections – caused by superbugs – result in about 700,000 deaths per year.
+According to the United Nations, drug-resistant infections – caused by superbugs – result in about 700,000 deaths per year globally.
 Without effective antibiotics for the prevention and treatment of infections, many of the achievements of modern medicine such as organ transplantations, chemotherapy and surgeries such as caesarean sections become much more dangerous.

 Pictured (left to right): Prof Colin Hill, Dr Mary Rea, Dr Julie O’Sullivan and Prof Paul Ross.